DR-DinoMight/100ADayChallenge/MAGIC_LINK_SETUP.md

 ### Links Not Being Sent

 1. Check your mail configuration in `.env`
-2. Verify the email address is in `authorized_emails`
-3. Check your application logs for errors
+2. Check your application logs for errors

 ### Can't Log In